google/koladata/docs/api_reference.md

   columns corresponding to each dimension.

   When `cols` is not specified, DataFrame columns are inferred from `ds`.
-    1) If `ds` has primitives, lists, dicts or ITEMID/ANY schema, a single column named 'self_' is used and items themselves are extracted.
+    1) If `ds` has primitives, lists, dicts or ITEMID schema, a single column named 'self_' is used and items themselves are extracted.
     2) If `ds` has entity schema, all attributes from `ds` are extracted as columns.